hanwenzhang123/fullstack-note/01-note/README.md

 - content-type in the headers - what kind of data you are sending/receiving based on this request

 #### Google.com
-- once you enter Google.com, send request via http protocol (like agreement based on tcp/ip) which connect to tcp/ip first before reaching to server
+- once you enter Google.com, the browser extracts the domain name from the URL, sends request via http protocol (like agreement based on TCP/IP) which connect to TCP/IP first before reaching to server
-- You type google.com into the address bar of your browser.
 - The browser checks the cache for a DNS record to find the corresponding IP address of google.com.
 If requested URL not exist, DNS request fails, returns nothing
-- The browser initiates a TCP connection with the server.
-- The browser sends an HTTP request to the webserver.
+- The browser initiates a TCP connection with the server, and sends an HTTP request to the web server.
-- The server handles the request and sends back a response.
+- The server handles the request and sends back a HTTP response.
-- The server sends out an HTTP response.
 - The browser displays the HTML content (for HTML responses, which is the most common).

 #### cookie, sessionStorage and localStorage